MishraBhawesh2024/About-Me/README.md

 - 👋 Hi, I’m Bhawesh Mishra.
-- 👀 I’m interested in Data Analysis, ML algorithms, Number Theory, Statistics and other applied forms of mathematics.
+- 👀 I’m interested in Data Analysis, Modelling Problems, ML algorithms, Number Theory, Statistics and other applied forms of mathematics.
 - 🌱 I’m learning some effective dimensionality reduction techniques and some DS&A algorithms.
 - 💞️ I’m always open to collaborate on Data Analysis/ML/Number Theory projects.
 - 📫 How to reach me **bhaweshmishra2024@gmail.com**